 Solar / Batteries for our Expedition Vehicle!

-We get the question a lot on how should we set up the solar / battery system in our expedition vehicle?
+We get the question a lot about how should we set up the solar / battery system in our expedition vehicle?

 Sadly the answer is not an easy one.
-We have been using our new solar / battery setup now for 4 months and can only answer the question for what suited us.
+We have been using our new solar / battery setup now for 4 months and can only answer the question of what suited us.

 What we started with.

 Our expedition vehicle had a set of 3 x 120ah quality AGM batteries, FullRiver brand.
-Although we still had confidence in these batteries as they had never been discharged by more than 15% on a regular basis, we didn’t want to risk a failure in a remote location.
+Although we still had confidence in these batteries as they had never been discharged by more than 15% regularly, we didn’t want to risk a failure in a remote location.